houseofstake/houseofstake.org/docs/governance-system/rewards-and-incentives.md

 # Rewards & Incentives {#rewards-incentives}

-House of Stake introduces a structured incentive system to reward meaningful participation in governance, both for veNEAR holders and active delegates.
+House of Stake is exploring the introduction of a structured incentive system to reward meaningful participation in governance — both for veNEAR holders and active delegates.
+Below is a theoretical outline of how this could work.

 ## Rewards for veNEAR Holders {#rewards-for-venear-holders}